 There are clear benefits of The Rafaelo Procedure over and beyond the traditional treatment options.
 The procedure is a minimally-invasive, day case procedure, which typically takes no longer than 15 minutes to perform.
 It can be carried out using only local anaesthetic (with or without sedation) or under general anaesthetic, if preferred.
 Most patients report very little pain or discomfort, during or post procedure, and are able to resume their regular daily activities very soon after treatment.
 Too many people literally sit on their haemorrhoids hoping they will go away on their own, usually because they have heard the horror stories of the discomfort suffered by those who have had invasive surgery such as a Haemorrhoidectomy.
-Sometimes your piles will resolve simply by change of diet and lifestyle but generally waiting will see them worsen and, if you wait too long, your treatment options may be limited to surgery.
-Ask today to be referred to a Rafaelo Consultant and you might find that treatment is more bearable than you think!
+Sometimes your piles will resolve simply by change of diet and lifestyle but generally waiting will see them worsen and, if you wait too long, your treatment options may be limited to full blown surgery.
+Ask today to be referred to a Rafaelo Consultant and you will find that treatment is more bearable than you think!